Azure-Samples/cognitive-services-speech-sdk/quickstart/objectivec/macos/text-to-speech/README.md

 ## Prerequisites

 * A subscription key for the Speech service.
-See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)
 * A macOS machine with [Xcode](https://geo.itunes.apple.com/us/app/xcode/id497799835?mt=12) version 9.4.1 or later and macOS 10.13 or later.

 ## Get the Code for the Sample App